Claude Houghton: Writing and reception

 Houghton's literary career began in the 1910s, with the publication of some of his poems in G. K. Chesterton's magazine The New Witness.
 He would later cite Gustave Flaubert, Honoré de Balzac, and William Blake as influences on his writing.
 Several of his novels contain fantastic elements, including the afterlife fantasy Julian Grant Loses His Way and the borderline science-fictional This Was Ivor Trent, about an author who has a vision of a future human being.
 Houghton stated that all his fiction was based on the belief that modern civilization would collapse "because it no longer believes it has a destiny".

 Though he never achieved great popularity with the general public, Houghton's work was praised by such fellow writers as J. B. Priestley, Hugh Walpole, Clemence Dane, and Henry Miller.
 In 1935, Walpole wrote:

 I believe Claude Houghton to be one of the most interesting and one of the most important novelists now writing in England.
 With none of his contemporaries can one compare him—his odd mixtures of reality and fantasy, his gifts of drama and philosophy, his unusual and significant and courageous themes, his natural aptitude for narrative, this last one of the rarest of gifts among novelists today.

-In the same year a slim volume of Walpole's and Dane's commendations of Houghton's novels was published.
+In the same year a slim volume of Walpole's and Dane's commendations of Houghton's novels was published by Heinemann, Houghton's publisher.